Skip to main content

 Turning your compost is a simple process, but there are a few ways you can go about it.
 If you have a small bin that isn’t affixed to anything and has a lid, the easiest way to turn your compost may be just to roll it.
 Make sure the lid is on tight, then tip the bin onto its side and roll it back and forth a few times.
 If the bin is very small, you can also just pick it up and give it a good shake.

 That isn’t really an option for people with large bins, bins that are affixed to something, or people with compost piles, though.
 Instead, you’ll need to turn your compost manually.
-Different tools are helpful for this depending on the size of your bin or pile.
+Different tools are helpful for this, depending on the size of your bin or pile.
 Some commonly used tools are shovels, pitchforks, rakes, or your hands (we recommend wearing gloves).

 Whatever tool you’re using, the method remains more or less the same.
 Scoop up some of the compost, getting as deep into the pile as you can, and flip it over.
 The goal is to mix the compost, so that you don’t end up with layers.
 Repeat this process, digging your tool in at different depths until you’re satisfied that the entire bin or pile is loose and fluffy.
 Be sure to get the edges and bottom as well!
-Otherwise you might develop a crust of compacted compost that can block drainage holes.
+Otherwise, you might develop a crust of compacted compost that can block drainage holes.

 Another option for turning your compost is to let your bin do the work for you, by getting or making a compost tumbler.
-Compost tumblers are bins, suspended on their sides off the ground on an axel.
+Compost tumblers are bins, suspended on their sides off the ground on an axle.
 This allows the bin to turn, either manually with a crank handle or simply by pushing the bin, or automatically with the use of an engine.

 Can you turn your compost too often?